Scott County, Kentucky

-Scott County is a county located in the central part of the U.S. state of Kentucky.
+Scott County is a county located in the north central part of the U.S. state of Kentucky.
 As of the 2020 census, the population was 57,155.
 Scott County is part of the Lexington-Fayette, Kentucky Metropolitan Statistical Area.
 Its county seat and largest city is Georgetown.

 History

 Native Americans inhabited the Scott County area from perhaps 15,000 years ago.
 Evidence has been identified that belongs the Adena culture (800 B.C. - 800 A.D.), including several significant Adena mounds.

 The area was explored by American explorers as early as 1774.
 One of the earliest settlers was John McClelland from Pennsylvania, who built McLelland's Fort overlooking the Georgetown spring.
 During the American Revolution, pro-British Native Americans attacked McLelland's Fort in 1777, causing the settlement to be abandoned.
 Six years later, a new and permanent settlement was founded by Robert and Jemima Johnson, who built Johnson Station (later called Great Crossing), near the north fork of Elkhorn Creek, about five miles west of today's Georgetown.

 All of Kentucky was originally part of Virginia's frontier.
 However, in 1776 Virginia reorganized it as Kentucky County.
 In 1780 this county was divided into the three large counties of Lincoln, Jefferson, and Fayette.
 In 1788, Fayette County was divided to create Woodford County.

 On June 1, 1792, the state of Kentucky came into existence.
 An early act of the new state legislature divided Woodford County into two counties.
 One of these became Scott County, named for General Charles Scott, a Revolutionary War hero, who would serve as Kentucky's fourth governor (1808–1812).
 Its area was taken from the existing Woodford County.
 Other counties established before the end of 1792 were Clark, Shelby, Logan, and Green counties.